baetyl/baetyl-docs-en/docs/develop/install.md

   # For example, if the service is deployed locally, the address can be configured as follows：
   # node-address : https://0.0.0.0:30005
   # active-address : https://0.0.0.0:30003
-  # If the service is deployed on a non-local machine, please change the IP to the actual server IP address
+  # If the service is deployed on a non-local machine, please change IP to real server IP
   ```

 - Modify the database configuration in *baetyl-cloud-configmap.yml*